SilasCundiff/Portfolio/README.md

 Theme of Winter.

-Will provide a simple html form for the user to contact me, most likely will use express to provide functionality.
+~~Will provide a simple html form for the user to contact me, most likely will use express to provide functionality.~~ using a simple mailto html form for now.
+Will revisit porting site to node or react in the future to provide a more elegant solution.

+## TODO list

+### Markup is 99% done
+- Scan for typos and grammar mistakes
+- Possible small refactors
+- Give proper hrefs to links and alts to images

+### CSS
+- finish background assets
+- finish logo assets
+- polish many aspects of the site including: animations, colors, hovers, shadows, etc.
+- BUG fix projects page bug that makes transition not function when changing from "All" filter to one of the other filters.

+- Add media queries for every page
+- Add vendor prefixes
+- Test on multiple browsers

+### JS